retyau/tweet-sentiment-mlproj/README.md

 # Project: Sentiment Classification of Tweets
+Some issues such as the model files being a bit too large can be resolved by downloading them in the release version.
 ## 1. Introduction

 This project aims to solve a nuanced sentiment classification task: predicting whether a tweet originally contained a positive `:)` or negative `:(` smiley based on its textual content.